infiniticio/docs.infinitic.io/content/en/tasks/running.md

 <img src="/overview-task-executor@2x.png" class="img" width="1280" height="640" alt=""/>

-A task executor is in charge of processing tasks:
+Tasks are processed by task executors.
+Their role is to process tasks.
+A task executor:

-- it listens to Pulsar for messages from the task engine,
+- listens to Pulsar for messages from the task engine,
 - when receiving a message, it processes the task according to its parameters,
 - and sends serialized return value back to a task engine through Pulsar.